patelmedha/Prediction-of-Product-Sales/README.md

 # Inspecting Outlet Features to Predict Sales

-Our aim is to assist retailers in comprehending the characteristics of both products and outlets that significantly impact sales growth.
-Our specific objective is to boost the sales of individual items in each outlet.
-To achieve this, I analyze the attributes that have a significant influence on outlet sales.
+This project aims to help retailers understand the properties of their products and outlets that play crucial roles in increasing sales.
+Using data analysis and machine learning techniques, the project will identify the most significant factors that influence sales performance and explore segmentation strategies to group similar products and outlets together.
+The goal is to provide retailers with a comprehensive understanding of their sales data and enable them to make data-driven decisions that increase revenue, improve customer satisfaction, and drive long-term success.
+An interactive dashboard will allow retailers to visualize and explore the data, experiment with input parameters, and generate custom reports.

 ## Data Source: [sales_predictions_2023.csv](https://drive.google.com/file/d/1syH81TVrbBsdymLT_jl2JIf6IjPXtSQw/view)